-If you've lost the keys to your home, give me a call.
-I can make the 1st key (existing), to most any lock in your home.
+If you've lost the keys to your home, give Jim's lock & Key in Lincoln, NE. a call.
+To prevent a home lockout I can make the 1st key (existing), to most any lock in your home.
 If your keys have been lost or someone has a key to your home you may find it desirable to rekey your existing locks to a new key.
 Thus you regain key control of your locks.
 Having control and knowing who has your key is most important as gaining unscrupulous entry with a key is as easy as inserting a key and opening the lock.

 When the locks have been rekeyed, you know your new home is yours!

-Some locks can be repaired.
+Some locks may just need lock repair or rekey to existing key.
 Some may need to be replaced.
 Some may just need minor adjustments to work properly.
-Let Jim's Lock & Key Inc. help you decide what's best for you.
+Let Jim's Lock & Key Inc. in Lincoln, NE. help you decide what's best for you before your lock malfunctions to the point of needing a home lockout service.

-I can also repair your locks if they are malfunctioning.
+Jim's Lock & key in Lincoln, NE. can also do lock repair if your locks are malfunctioning.
 Minor adjustments to the door and frame engagement can be addressed.
-Misaligned strikes and failed latches are most common failures.
+Misaligned strikes and failed latches are most common failures and can lead to a home lockout.
 I can also repair your lock if it's failed internally.
 I can get parts for many serviceable locks if necessary.

-If your lock is broken beyond repair, I have common locks available for immediate replacement.
+If your lock is broken and lock repair or rekeying hasn't fixed the problem.
+Jim's Lock & key, in Lincoln, NE. has common locks available for immediate replacement before a home lockout occurs.
 Unique locks available to order if necessary.
 If the lock prep is incorrect for the new lock, lock prep modifications can be made to accept the new style lock.

-If your lock is performing poorly.
+If your in need of lock repair.
 One of the first things you can do is to try some lubrication.
+Do this prior to having a home lockout as lack of lub may cause you to get locked out.

 For pin tumbler locks, powdered graphite is the preferred lubrication.
 For some locks like Kwikset smartkey locks, I like triflow.
 It's a Teflon based lub that evaporates and leaves the Teflon, like a Teflon no stick pan behind.
 Both of these lubricants are dry in the end.
-Thus not attracting dirt and grime.
+Thus not attracting dirt and grime which can lead to a home lockout or the need for lock repair.

-In lieu of taking a lock apart to grease it.
+In lieu of taking a lock apart to grease it for lock repair.
 Back to tri-flo.
 It can sometimes be introduced from the outside w/o disassembly of the lock.
-This type of lubrication will likely either fix the lock if it’s just a lubrication problem or if it doesn’t fix the lock, may indicate keys that need restored to oem specification or that the lock in question may need to be taken apart to look for worn or broken parts.
+This type of lubrication will likely either fix the lock if it’s just a lubrication problem or if it doesn’t fix the lock, may indicate keys that need restored to oem specification or that the lock in question may need to be rekeyed or taken apart to look for worn or broken parts.

 These are just general comments on lock lubrication.